technicalkiwi/markdown/Linux/Application Setup/SSH/Configuring_ SSH.md

 ![Key Login Test](./resources/key_login.png)

 ##### Turn off Password based Authentication
-Once you have confirmed you can log in using the Key set the following in the SSH config file.
+Once you have confirmed you can log in using the Key, set the following in the SSH config file.
 `PasswordAuthentication no`
 `AuthenticationMethods publickey`